Quick Build in seven-1 easy steps

 T2 subversion repository

-to get a current T2 develpoment snapshot:
+to get the latest T2 develpoment snapshot:

-svn co http://svn.exactcode.de/t2/trunk t2-trunk
+svn co https://svn.exactcode.de/t2/trunk t2-trunk

 T2 has quite minimal build requirements, along the usual Unix tools such